-The theme for the 2016 Global Health Symposium and Dinner was "Global Is Local."
-Dayton Mayor Nan Whaley, M.P.
-A., was the featured presenter.
-A silent auction was held to raise funds for medical students in the International Education Program.
+The theme for this year's Global Health Initiative Symposium & Dinner is "The New American Patient" with special guest Dr. Kate Conway.
+A buffet dinner will be served, followed by a silent auction to raise funds for medical students participating in the International Education Program.

 The Global Health Initiative (GHI) was founded in 2000 by Boonshoft School of Medicine first-year students.
 GHI's mission is to enhance the education of WSU medical students by facilitating their exposure to both the medical issues facing people in other countries and the medical issues of persons in this country who have immigrated from other countries, and in so doing, inspire greater compassion, social justice and empathy within WSU's future physicians.